 There are 3 ways to configure NAT:

-- Static NAT – In this, a single unregistered (Private) IP address is mapped with a legally registered (Public) IP address i.e one-to-one mapping between local and global address.
+- Static NAT – In this, a single unregistered (Private) IP address is mapped with a legally registered (Public) IP address i.e one-to-one mapping between local and global addresses.
 This is generally used for Web hosting.
-These are not used in organisations as there are many devices who will need Internet access and to provide Internet access, public IP address is needed.
+These are not used in organizations as there are many devices that will need Internet access and to provide Internet access, a public IP address is needed.

-Suppose, if there are 3000 devices who needs access to Internet, the organisation have to buy 3000 public addresses that will be very costly.
+Suppose, if there are 3000 devices that need access to the Internet, the organization has to buy 3000 public addresses that will be very costly.

-- Dynamic NAT – In this type of NAT, an unregistered IP address is translated into a registered (Public) IP address from a pool of public IP address.
-If the IP address of pool are not free, then the packet will be dropped as only fixed number of private IP address can be translated to public addresses.
+- Dynamic NAT – In this type of NAT, an unregistered IP address is translated into a registered (Public) IP address from a pool of public IP addresses.
+If the IP address of the pool is not free, then the packet will be dropped as only a fixed number of private IP addresses can be translated to public addresses.

-Suppose, if there is pool of 2 public IP addresses then only 2 private IP addresses can be translated at a given time.
-If 3rd private IP address wants to access Internet then the packet will be dropped therefore many private IP addresses are mapped to a pool of public IP addresses.
-NAT is used when the number of users who wants to access the Internet are fixed.
-This is also very costly as the organisation have to buy many global IP addresses to make a pool.
+Suppose, if there is a pool of 2 public IP addresses then only 2 private IP addresses can be translated at a given time.
+If 3rd private IP address wants to access the Internet then the packet will be dropped therefore many private IP addresses are mapped to a pool of public IP addresses.
+NAT is used when the number of users who want to access the Internet is fixed.
+This is also very costly as the organization has to buy many global IP addresses to make a pool.

 Advantages of NAT –

-- It provides privacy as the device IP address, sending and receiving the traffic, will be hidden.
+- It provides privacy as the device’s IP address, sending and receiving the traffic, will be hidden.